akash247452/akash247452/README.md

 - 👀 I’m interested in IOT,C++,Web Development Project ,Databases and microprocessor
 - 🌱 I’m currently learning  React ,Android,IOS
 - 💞️ I’m looking to collaborate on React ,IOT, Databases
-- 📫 How to reach me on Insta@myselfakashrana
+- 📫 Reach me on Insta@myselfakashrana

 <!---
 akash247452/akash247452 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.